Relocation of WellSpan COVID-19 community testing center to new site

-This location brings a centralized service to our community members that may need COVID-19 testing.
+This location brings a centralized service to community members that may need COVID-19 testing.

 For the safety of our community members, parking will be restricted in the area during the hours of tent operation.

-10 a.m. – 7 p.m.
+From 10 a.m. to 7 p.m.
 Monday through Friday, parking will be restricted on S. George St. southbound from Maple St. to Boundary Ave.

 WellSpan understands this parking restriction may come as an inconvenience, so they’re going to allow Community members to use their lot on Cleveland Avenue.